ananyas4/nasa-flightsim/README.md

 ##  Code Access
-This project is **not publicly available** due to NASA regulations.
+This project is **not publicly available**.
-However, if you are interested, **please contact me**, and I can request to add you to the private repository.
+If you are interested, **please contact me**, and I can request to add you to the private repository.

 📧 **Contact:** ananya.srinivasan03@gmail.com